openresty/lua-resty-balancer/README.markdown

         local servers, nodes = {}, {}
         for serv, weight in pairs(server_list) do
-            local id = string.gsub(serv, ":", str_null)
+            -- XX: we can just use serv as id when we doesn't need keep consistency with nginx chash local id = string.gsub(serv, ":", str_null)

             servers[id] = serv